Posted on

 Group of colleagues at a conference table discussing getting their CAPM certification

 The CAPM certification is a great way to explore a career in project management.
 Becoming a Certified Associate in Project Management can also help take your existing career in a different direction, allowing you to earn a higher salary and gain more recognition.
-If you’ve decided to get your CAPM certification, Rita Mulcahy’s CAPM exam prep book is an excellent tool to help you prepare and pass the exam on your first try.
-If you haven’t made up your mind, let’s cover the CAPM benefits and career options.
+Let’s cover the CAPM benefits and career options.

 CAPM Jobs and Career Opportunities